andela/wg-rogue-one/README.rst

 <command>``::

-  bootstrap_wger          Performs all steps necessary to bootstrap the application config_location         Returns the default location for the settings file and the data folder create_or_reset_admin   Creates an admin user or resets the password for an existing one create_settings         Creates a local settings file load_fixtures           Loads all fixtures migrate_db              Run all database migrations start_wger              Start the application using django's built in webserver
+  bootstrap-wger          Performs all steps necessary to bootstrap the application config-location         Returns the default location for the settings file and the data folder create-or-reset-admin   Creates an admin user or resets the password for an existing one create-settings         Creates a local settings file load-fixtures           Loads all fixtures migrate-db              Run all database migrations start-wger              Start the application using django's built in webserver

 Contact
 =======